Bas-99/FinalGradingTool/README.md

 - Make sure Python is correctly installed on your PC (Python 3.9 is used to develop this project) download link: https://www.python.org/downloads/release/python-395/

-- Make sure to download all dependencies/libraries, either using pip in the command prompt or within the IDE itself
+- Make sure to download all dependencies/libraries, either using pip in the command prompt or within the IDE itself:
+  - ctypes
+  - cv2
+  - functools
+  - mss
+  - mss.tools
+  - numpy
+  - openpyxl
+  - os
+  - pandas
+  - psutil
+  - pyautogui
+  - PysimpleGUI
+  - signal
+  - tensorflow
+  - time

 - Download the separate zip-file containing all the trained machine learning models
 - Clone the project from this GitHub page, or use the installer: ....
 ## Configuration